 I recently worked with a team that was struggling.
-One of the team members, Tad, wasn’t playing by the rules the team had established.
-When the team formed, members agreed that each day they’d have a fifteen-minute stand-up meeting to report on progress.
-The team members agreed that they’d chunk their work into tasks that were a day or two long, knowing that would help them stay on track and make progress visible.
+One of the team members, Tad, wasn’t abiding by the team’s working agreements.
+When the team formed, members–including Tad–agreed that each day they’d have a fifteen-minute meeting to report on progress and synch for the day.
+They’d agreed that they’d chunk their work into tasks that were a day or two long, knowing that would help them stay on track and make progress visible.

 But all was not well.
 When the other team members picked a story off the task wall, they’d break it down into tasks and post them back on the wall.
 When Tad picked a story, the card disappeared from the wall.
 At the stand up meeting, his reports were vague.
 “I’m coding,” he’d say.

 After a couple of rounds of such murky reports, two team members, Sally and Will, sat down with Tad.

 “What’s up?”
 Will asked.
 “Do you need some help?”